eric2323223/resume/Resume.md

 ###### API Design
 Good understanding of both HTTP and REST, experienced with RESTful API design with consideration include security, scalability, synchronicity and error handling.
 ###### Web security
-Good understanding of SAML and OAuth, have project experince in setting up security authentication using DataPower(as idP) and SAML assertion.
+Good understanding of common security solutions, include token based authentication(SAML and OpenID Connect) and transport layer security(symmetric/asymmetric key encripytion).
 ###### Microservice
 Good understanding of microservice, have project experience of implementing microservice with PCF and mulesoft API platform.
 ###### Data analysis and data visualization